 “Letting go of control is one of the hardest things to do when your business is your own creation.
 I always keep in mind something that my business counselor said: that it’s great when you let go of control of some aspect of the business, and the person taking on that role does it better than you did!
 That is success.”

 Pick the Right Business Structure and Size

 The type of business you start and its size can definitely affect how much work it will take for you to run it.
 If maximum freedom and flexibility are important to you, one good approach is to start a business that uses a freelancer or independent contractor model, in which you can do most of the work yourself with few or no employees or contract staff.
-(I often use the term “freelancer” and “independent contractor” interchangeably; there’s no meaningful difference between the two.)
-Of course doing all the work on your own often means you’ll be very busy, but the upside is that you’ll often be able to do the work on your own time, according to your own schedule (subject of course to your clients’ needs).
+(We often use the term “freelancer” and “independent contractor” interchangeably; there’s no meaningful difference between the two.)
+Of course doing all the work on your own often means you’ll be very busy, but the upside is that you’ll often be able to do the work on your own time, according to your own schedule (subject, of course, to your clients’ needs).

 Freelancers often struggle with whether it makes sense to hire a few workers or assistants to help boost productivity and income.
 While doing so might help you be somewhat more productive, the burdens of managing these helpers often (though not always) outweighs any reduction in your workload.
 Some freelancers find a happy balance with one or two key assistants (usually contractors rather than employees), and find that hiring any more than that results in too many management commitments.